Countly/countly-sdk-documentation/documentation_structure.md

 ***

 **FAQ**
+* What Information is Collected by the SDK
+* Where Does the SDK Store the Data (where is it stored and what mechanism is it using)

 * What Information Is Collected by the SDK (should mention every user and device related information that is collected by the SDK during its operation.
 Data should be described at a high granularity so that it can be used for GDPR reports.)